jungseokhong/academic-kickstart/content/author/admin/_index.md

 +++

-I am a Ph.D. student in Robotics at the University of Minnesota IRV Lab...
+I am a Ph.D. student in Robotics at the University of Minnesota IRV Lab.
 My research interests include the applications of computer vision, deep learning to robotics and underwater robotics.